ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 Switched to branch 'main'
 {%- endhighlight -%}

-This is very useful when we're doing this simple changes.
+This is very useful when we're doing this simple branch swaps.

-## We aren't done here!
+## We aren't done!
 As you've seen, mastering the `git branch` command is a crucial step towards harnessing the full potential of Git's branching capabilities.
 Armed with this knowledge, you're now equipped to navigate branches with ease, laying the groundwork for more advanced branching strategies.
 In our next post, we'll elevate our understanding further as we explore comprehensive Git branching strategies, unveiling the diverse approaches teams use to manage project development effectively.
 Stay tuned for an in-depth exploration of Git's branching landscape!

 [book_tracking_repository]: https://github.com/ionixjunior/BookTracking/